marick/structural-typing/README.md

 Note: You'll often want all or most paths to be required, and it would be tedious and error-prone to type `required-path` on every right-hand side in the type description.
-The wiki and API documentation describe ways to avoid that.
+See [quickly requiring certain paths](https://github.com/marick/structural-typing#quickly-requiring-certain-paths) below, the wiki, and the API documentation.

 ### Sometimes I want to be specific about expected values